apple/swift-migration-guide/Guide.docc/IncrementalAdoption.md

 Expressing the isolation of your program statically, using annotations and other language constructs, is both powerful and concise.
-But, because static isolation uses Swift's type system, introducing it can potentially require changes to all places a type is used.
+But, it can be difficult to introduce static isolation without updating all dependencies simultaneously.

-Dynamic isolation provides runtime mechanisms for describing data isolation.
+Dynamic isolation provides runtime mechanisms you can use as a fallback for describing data isolation.
-These are a more manual, but also more flexible alternative.
-Dynamic isolation can be an essential tool for interfacing a Swift 6 component with another that has not yet migrated, even if these components are within the _same_ module.
+It can be an essential tool for interfacing a Swift 6 component with another that has not yet been updated, even if these components are within the _same_ module.

 ### Internal-Only Isolation